open5e/open5e/content/srd/classes.md

 When you roll a 1 or 2 on a damage die for an attack you make with a melee weapon that you are wielding with two hands, you can reroll the die and must use the new roll.
-The weapon must have the two-­‐‑handed or versatile property for you to gain this benefit.
+The weapon must have the two-handed or versatile property for you to gain this benefit.

 #### Protection